-Standard Name Effective date for entity Requirements Impact AASB 9 Financial Instrument and amending standards AASB 2010-7 /AASB 2012-6 /AASB 2014-7 /AASB 2014-8 30 June 2019 Significant revisions to the classification and measurement of financial assets, reducing the number of categories and simplifying the measurement choices, including the removal of impairment testing of assets measured at fair value.
+Standard Name Effective date for entity Requirements Impact AASB 15 Revenue from Contracts with Customers 30 June 2020 This standard provides guidance on the recognition of revenue from customers.
 The entity has not yet determined the magnitude of any changes which may be needed.
-AASB 15 Revenue from Contracts with Customers 30 June 2020 This standard provides guidance on the recognition of revenue from customers.
-The entity has not yet determined the magnitude of any changes which may be needed.
 AASB 16 Leases 30 June 2020 Significant revisions to accounting for operational leases on balance sheet by lessees of property and high value equipment.
-However exemptions for short-term leases and leases of low value assets will reduce the impact.
+However, exemptions for short-term leases and leases of low value assets will reduce the impact.
 The entity has not yet determined the magnitude of any changes which may be need.
 AASB 1058 Income of Not for Profit Entities 30 June 2020 AASB 1058 replaces the income recognition requirements relating to private sector not for profit (NFP) entities, as well as the majority of income recognition requirements relating to public sector NFP entities previously reflected in AASB 1004 Contributions.
 The entity has not yet determined the magnitude of any changes which may be needed.

 o.
-Critical Accounting Estimates and Judgments
+Critical Accounting Estimates and Judgements

-Grow makes estimates and judgments during the preparation of these financial statements regarding assumptions about current and future events affecting transactions and balances.
+Grow makes estimates and judgements during the preparation of these financial statements regarding assumptions about current and future events affecting transactions and balances.

-These estimates and judgments are based on the best information available at the time of preparing the financial statements, however as additional information is known then the actual results may differ from the estimates.
+These estimates and judgements are based on the best information available at the time of preparing the financial statements, however as additional information is known then the actual results may differ from the estimates.

-The significant estimates and judgments made have been described below.
+The significant estimates and judgements made have been described below.